 As always, not everything I read is speculative fiction.
 I do change things up every now and then just to keep from going mad.
 I recently finished the following books:

 The Remaking by Clay Mcleod Chapman (October 8, 2019) – Hardcover.
 The story revolves around an urban legend that is reborn about every 20 years.
 It begins with Ella and Jessica, mother and daughter, burning at the stake in a small Virginia town.
 The legend spawns a horror movie, a remake of the original movie, and a podcast—all ending with the characters meeting horrific fates.
-Read the SFR review.
+Read the SFR review of The Remaking.

 Between Breaths by Elizabeth Vargas (September 13, 2016) – Audiobook.
 Not a work of speculative fiction, but Vargas’s journey of self-discovery and the struggle to overcome alcohol addiction is an admirable read.